• Written By Swati_C

 Bacteria

 Bacteria are unicellular prokaryotes.
 Not all strains of bacteria are harmful, but some of them cause diseases.
 A bacterial infection is the propagation of a deadly strain of bacteria on or inside the body.
-Bacterial diseases occur when pathogenic bacteria get into the body and begin to reproduce or grow in normally sterile tissues (free from bacteria).
+Bacterial diseases occur when pathogenic bacteria get into the body and begin to reproduce or grow in normally sterile tissues (from bacteria).

 Human diseases caused by bacteria